marioy47/blog-posts/ansible-introduction-for-developers/index.md

       ignore_errors: True
     - name: this command should not be executed
       command: echo hola mundo
+    - debug:
-    - debug: msg="finished the execution"
+      msg: "finished the execution"
 ```

 ![Playbook with ignored errors](playbook-errors-ignored.png)